zhxie/mpv-config/scripts/README.md

 ### Change

-Instead of set_osd_ass, use osd_message to be more robustic, especially with easyencode and stats.
+Instead of set_osd_ass, use osd_message to be more robust, especially with stats.

 ## quick-scale